 I love to diffuse essential oils, and find them very therapeutic (check out my Beginner’s Guide To Essential Oils for more info).
 Picking the oil I need at any give point is a very intuitive process – some oils calm me, motivate me, or ground me.
-You can also burn a scented candle, roll on essential oils, or light an incense stick instead.
+You can also burn a scented candle, roll-on essential oils, or light an incense stick instead.

-Shop doTERRA Essential Oils here.
+Shop our huge range of Essential Oils + here.

 4. Treat Yourself

 Whether it’s taking time out to paint your nails, give yourself a facial, or indulge in a professional massage, it’s so important to treat ourselves sometimes – we’re worth it after all!
 I had a facial recently and my skin felt so good afterwards I didn’t put on any makeup for days.

 Check out some great Groupon deals to save you dollars.

 5. See A Friend

 Coffee with a friend always warms my heart!
 They listen and I get what I need out of it.
 Having a community around us is so important, even if you can only manage a phone call to a friend, I guarantee it will lift your spirit.

 Even something as simple as writing out my meal plan and shopping list for the week helps me to feel a bit more in control – and I always feel so much happier when life is not a total shambles after I get home from work.

 7. Get A Good Book